 International Dental School: A dental school located outside the United States and Canada.

-Evidence-based dentistry: Evidence-based dentistry is an approach to oral health care that requires the judicious integration of systematic assessments of clinically relevant scientific evidence, relating to the patient's oral and medical condition and history, with the dentist's clinical expertise and the patient's treatment needs and preferences.
+Evidence-based healthcare/dentistry: Evidence-based healthcare/dentistry is an approach to health care that requires the judicious integration of systematic assessments of relevant scientific evidence.

 Formative Assessment: guiding future learning, providing reassurance, promoting reflection, and shaping values; providing benchmarks to orient the learner who is approaching a relatively unstructured body of knowledge; and reinforcing students' intrinsic motivation to learn and inspire them to set higher standards for themselves.